 In this paper we will show how to find the transformation function h(x) and its inverse g(x).
+The concept of using variations on the Riemann integral for educational enrichment has been proposed before.
+In [4, 7] it is proposed to use the Cavalieri-Wallis integral, (CW) $\int_a^b f(x)dx$ , as a precursor when teaching Riemann integration.
+The Cavalieri-Wallis integral differs completely from our approach as it does not give the area under f(x) but the ratio of that area to the area of a circumscribed rectangle.
+The Cavalieri-Wallis integral does not employ non-rectangular infinitesimals and as such is less useful than the Cavalieri integral for educational enrichment.
 We first give a brief overview of classical integration theory (Section 2), followed by the derivation of Cavalieri integration in Section 3.
 Finally we present a number of fully worked examples in Section 4, which clearly demonstrate how Cavalieri integration can be applied to a variety of regions.
-2. Classical Integration Theory One of the oldest techniques for finding the area of a region is the method of exhaustion, attributed to Antiphon [4].
+2 Classical Integration Theory One of the oldest techniques for finding the area of a region is the method of exhaustion, attributed to Antiphon [10].
 The method of exhaustion finds the area of a region by inscribing inside it a sequence of polygons whose areas converge to the area of the region.
 Even though classical integration theory is a well established field there are still new results being added in modern times.
-For example, in the very interesting paper by Ruffa [5] the method of exhaustion was generalized, which lead to an integration formula that is valid for all Riemann integrable functions: $$\int{a}^{b} f(x)dx = (b-a)\sum{n=1}^{\infty}\sum{m=1}^{2^{n}-1} (-1)^{m+1} 2^{-n} f\left(a + \frac{m(b-1)}{2^{n}}\right)$$ Classical integration theory is however very different from the method of exhaustion, and is mainly attributed to Newton, Leibniz and Riemann.
+For example, in the very interesting paper by Ruffa [11] the method of exhaustion was generalized, which lead to an integration formula that is valid for all Riemann integrable functions: $$\int{a}^{b} f(x)dx = (b-a) \sum{n=1}^{\infty} \sum{m=1}^{2^{n}-1} (-1)^{m+1} 2^{-n} f\left(a + \frac{m(b-a)}{2^{n}}\right).$$ Classical integration theory is however very different from the method of exhaustion, and is mainly attributed to Newton, Leibniz and Riemann.
 Newton and Leibniz discovered the fundamental theorem of Calculus independently and developed the mathematical notation for classical integration theory.
 Riemann formalized classical integration by introducing the concept of limits to the foundations established by Newton and Leibniz.
 However, the true father of classical integration theory is probably Bonaventura Cavalieri (1598-1647).
-Cavalieri devised methods for computing areas by means of 'indivisibles' [1].
+Cavalieri devised methods for computing areas by means of 'indivisibles' [12].
 In the method of indivisibles, a region is divided into infinitely many indivisibles, each considered to be both a one-dimensional line segment, and an infinitesimally thin two-dimensional rectangle.
 The area of a region is then found by summing together all of the indivisibles in the region.
-However, Cavalieri's method of indivisibles was heavily criticized due to the "indivisible paradox", described next [1].
-2.1.
-Indivisible paradox.
-Consider a scalene triangle, ΔABC , shown in Figure 3.A.
-By dropping the altitude to the base of the triangle, ΔABC is partitioned into two triangles of unequal area.
-If both the left (ΔABD) and right (ΔBDC) triangles are divided into indivisibles then we can easily see that each indivisible (for example EF) in the left triangle corresponds to an equal indivisible (for example GH) in the right triangle.
+However, Cavalieri's method of indivisibles was heavily criticized due to the "indivisible paradox", described next [12].
+2.1 Indivisible paradox Consider a scalene triangle, $\triangle ABC$ , shown in Figure 3.A.
+By dropping the altitude to the base of the triangle, $\triangle ABC$ is partitioned into two triangles of unequal area.
+If both the left $(\triangle ABD)$ and right $(\triangle BDC)$ triangles are divided into indivisibles then we can easily see that each indivisible (for example EF) in the left triangle corresponds to an equal indivisible (for example GH) in the right triangle.
 This would seem to imply that both triangles must have equal area!

-FIGURE 3.
-Cavalieri's indivisible paradox.
+Figure 3: Cavalieri's indivisible paradox.